;

 So, here’s where this attempt in making Flourless Chocolate Tea Cake went wrong:

-After beating the egg whites to perfect peaks, I added them all at once, folding them into the chocolate mixture way too quickly and too vigorously.
-Because the combination is dense, I wanted to make sure that the egg whites were thoroughly blended.
+After beating the egg whites to perfect peaks, instead of adding them individually, I added them all at once, folding them into the chocolate mixture too quickly and vigorously.
+Because the combination is dense, I wanted to ensure I thoroughly blended the egg whites.
 I should have resisted that temptation.

-Using a light hand, gently fold the egg whites into the chocolate mixture in two additions, just until they’re incorporated.
-Doing this makes a massive difference in how the cake rises as it bakes.
+Alternatively, I should have used a light hand to gently fold the egg whites into the chocolate mixture in two additions until incorporating them.
+Doing this will dramatically affect how the cake rises as it bakes.

-Because the mixture was over blended (even though it puffed up as expected), it continued to rise well above the edges of the pan, leaving the sides unsupported and producing a crack down the center of the loaf and around the edges.
-Then, after it came out of the oven, the cake started to sink in the middle as it cooled, and the edges crumbled and fell off.
+Because the mixture was over-blended (even though it puffed up as expected), it continued to rise well above the edges of the pan, leaving the sides unsupported and producing a crack down the center of the loaf and around the outside edges.
+When it came out of the oven, that caused the cake to sink in the middle as it cooled, and those edges crumbled and fell off.

-The takeaway is, when you add the egg whites into the chocolate mixture, fold them into the batter as gently as possible using a flowing motion.
+The takeaway is when you add the egg whites to the chocolate mixture, fold them into the batter as gently as possible using a flowing motion.
 Then stop!

-As difficult as it is, you need to resist the temptation to blend thoroughly.
+As difficult as it is, you must resist the temptation to blend thoroughly.

 Here are a few more tips to prevent sinking cakes:

-• Using an electric mixer beat the egg whites and cream of tartar at moderate speed, not high.
-The frothy bubbles will be more stable.
+• Using an electric mixer, beat the egg whites and cream of tartar at a moderate speed, not high.
+Doing this will create more stable, frothy bubbles.

-• With the motor running, gradually add the granulated sugar to the egg whites on high speed, beating just until firm peaks form.
+• With the motor running, gradually add the granulated sugar to the egg whites at high speed, beating until firm peaks form.

-• It’s super important that you don’t beat the egg white mixture too long, adding too much air to the batter before it bakes will lead to the cake collapsing as it cools.
+• It’s super important not to beat the egg white mixture too long; adding too much air to the batter before it bakes will collapse the cake as it cools.

 • Put the cake in the oven and let it bake undisturbed.
-Don’t open the door during the first 80 percent of its baking time.
+Please don’t open the door during the first 80 percent of its baking time.

 Gluten-Free Food: Flourless Chocolate Tea Cake